 Allaire is a park that has all the standard “park things” but then throws you a surprise like a big old train right in the middle of the park!
 Its a really cool place and although you may need to do a little driving to hit all the great spots, it’s well worth it.

 Allaire is the first place I would suggest to someone that wants a woodsy feel to their photos.
-Not only is it a huge park with many places to choose and trails to explore, there are a number of very unique spots in Allaire.
+Not only is it a huge park with many places to choose and trails to explore, but there are also a number of very unique spots in Allaire.
 There is the Historic Village with a number of very old homes and buildings that are perfect for that old country feel to your images.
 You can also visit the Museum of Transportation and have your shoot in front of the trains.
 If all that isn’t enough, then bring a picnic basket and a blanket and stage the perfect family picnic for your family portrait.
 Bring some actual food though, Allaire is big and your photographer may get hungry!

 PRO TIP: Allaire is also a great place to go for winter family portraits.
 Many of the spots that look good for photos are accessible by car without much walking so it is perfect to visit after a snowfall.
 You can make some images that look like something out of a movie.